-- (1) A person in charge of hives must comply with this clause unless an authorised officer has undertaken a surveillance action of the hives in the previous 16 weeks. - (2) A person in charge of hives must: - (a) at least once every 16 weeks, complete a surveillance action on the hives and any bees housed in those hives in accordance with the general surveillance requirements, and - (b) no later than 7 days after completing the surveillance action, report the results of the surveillance action to the Department by electronic communication, using the form at www.dpi.nsw.gov.au/alcohol-wash. - (3) If a person is in charge of hives at multiple premises, that person must satisfy the general surveillance requirements at each premises. - (4) The person in charge must: - (a) keep the photographic record of the surveillance action for 5 years, and - (b) if requested by an authorised officer, provide a copy of the photographic record to the authorised officer. - (5) In this clause:

-general surveillance requirements means the person in charge of hives must:

-- (a) carry out a surveillance action on the hives: - (i) if the person is in charge of less than 10 hives at a premises on all hives, or - (ii) if the person is in charge of more than 10 hives at a premises on the greater of 10 hives or 10 percent of the hives, and
+(1) A person in charge of hives must comply with this clause unless an authorised officer has undertaken a surveillance action of the hives in the previous 16 weeks.

+- (2) A person in charge of hives must: - (a) at least once every 16 weeks, complete a surveillance action on the hives and any bees housed in those hives in accordance with the general surveillance requirements, and - (b) make a record of each surveillance action which consists of: - (i) the time and date the surveillance action was completed, - (ii) the approximate location of hives for which the surveillance action was conducted, and - (iii) the number of Varroa mite detected by the surveillance action in each tested hive, and - (c) no later than 7 days after completing the surveillance action, report the results of the surveillance action to the Department: - (i) by electronic communication, using the form at www.dpi.nsw.gov.au/alcohol-wash, or - (ii) by telephone, to the Exotic Plant Pest Hotline 1800 084 881 - (3) If a person is in charge of hives at multiple premises, that person must satisfy the general surveillance requirements at each premises. - (4) The person in charge must: - (a) keep the record of the surveillance action for 5 years, and - (b) if requested by an authorised officer, provide a copy of the record to the authorised officer. - (5) In this clause general surveillance requirements means the person in charge of hives must carry out a surveillance action on the hives: - (a) if the person is in charge of less than 10 hives at a premises on all hives, or - (b) if the person is in charge of more than 10 hives at a premises on the greater of 10 hives or 10 percent of the hives.